 But don’t forget to watch your step and take a small torch as the reserve is pitch black.

-In a moment of wild enthusiasm Tony headed out into the dark, starry-lit night to see what he could spot lurking in the shadows (whilst Tammy lurked in the van watching the football).
+In a moment of wild enthusiasm my partner Tony headed out into the dark, starry-lit night to see what he could spot lurking in the shadows (whilst Tammy lurked in the van watching the football).

 Unfortunately his sound recording machine came off much worse and was completely trashed in the accident.